 Life Cycle Of ETL In Data Cleaning

-Before diving into ETL, it’s crucial to grasp the concept of data warehouse.
+Before diving into ETL, it’s crucial to grasp the data warehouse concept.
 This repository is where data from various sources is stored and extracted to derive meaningful insights.

 ETL, which stands for Extract, Transform, and Load, is the process that integrates data from multiple sources into a single source, typically a data warehouse.